Alpine-DAV/ascent/src/docs/sphinx/Actions/Pipelines.rst

 IsoVolume
 ~~~~~~~~~
-IsoVolume is a convenience filter based on clipping a data set based on a minimum
+IsoVolume is a filter that clips a data set based on a minimum
-and maximum values of a scalar field.
+and maximum value in a scalar field.
 All value outside of the minminum and maximum
 values are removed from the data set.

 .. code-block:: c++